hampoelz/Capacitor-NodeJS/README.md

 Several example projects can be found in the [hampoelz/Capacitor-NodeJS_Examples](https://github.com/hampoelz/Capacitor-NodeJS_Examples) repository.

-Currently there are two example projects available.
-One without any additional framework, located in the [`example/vanilla`](https://github.com/hampoelz/Capacitor-NodeJS_Examples/tree/example/vanilla) branch.
-And one that uses the vitejs framework in [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS_Examples/tree/example/vite).
+Currently there is one example project available.
+One that uses the vitejs framework, located in the [`example/vite`](https://github.com/hampoelz/Capacitor-NodeJS_Examples/tree/example/vite) branch.
+More is coming soon.

 ## Getting Started